ChickenTenders2/FoodLink/README.md

 # FoodLink Project Folder Structure
 ```
-FoodLink/
+FoodLink/                                       # Project directory containing code for all components of the
+                                                system.
     arduino/                                    # Arduino-related code
         sensor_readings_to_bluetooth/           # Folder required to run the Raspberry Pi code in the IDE
             sensor_readings_to_bluetooth.ino    # Arduino C++ code for collecting temperature humidity and distance readings.
-These are sent to the Pi in JSON
-                                                  string form using Bluetooth so that they are ready to be sent to ThingsBoard.
+                                                  These are sent to the Pi in JSON string form using Bluetooth so that they are ready to be sent to ThingsBoard.

-    raspberry_pi/                               # Code for fridge add-on raspberry pi
+    raspberry_pi/                               # Code for raspberry pi.
-        notify.py                               # Collects values for both the distance and message keys from ThingsBoard and uses them to check if the buzzer
+        feedback.py                              # Collects values for both the distance and message keys from ThingsBoard and
-                                                  and LCD.
+                                                 uses them to check if the buzzer and LCD need to be updated (if the door is left open for too long or if an item has been added to the user inventory).

-    setup/                                      # Files needed for setup
+    setup/                                      # Files needed for setup.
         itemDB.py                               # Python script to insert items to item table.
-        recipeDB.py                             # Inserts recipes into recipe table, recipe ingredients into recipe_items table and recipe utensils and appliance into recipe_tool table.
+        recipeDB.py                             # Inserts recipes into recipe table, recipe ingredients into recipe_items table
+                                                  and recipe utensils and appliance into recipe_tool table.
         requirements.txt                        # Python dependecies

     trained_AI_model/